MaxZabarka/sonic-ai/README.md

  * Multiprocessed
 ## Drawbacks
  * Slow to train, ~2.5 hours per level on RTX 2070
- * Doesn't understand concept of building up speed to get over ramps, glitches through them instead
  * Can't beat levels where Sonic has to go to the left
  ***

+interestingly, it doesn't understand the concept of building up speed to get over ramps, and will instead find a way to glitch through them!
 # How to use my code:

 ## Installation